Day passes can save money. I’ve saved plenty in San Francisco.

 3 Day Pass S$20

-However, I’m not quite sure what this line means: “Hence passes issued in Singapore come with a rental deposit of S$10 which is fully refundable if the card is returned within 5 days from the date of issuance.”
+However, I’m not quite sure what this line means: “At the point of purchase of the pass, a deposit of S$10 will be collected for use of the smart card.
+The rental deposit is fully refundable when the card is returned to any of the authorised Transitlink Ticket offices in Singapore, including within six days from the date it was first issued.”

 You’ll need to give an extra S$10 when you buy the card.
 You’ll forfeit the money if you decide to keep the card.
 (Too expensive!)